 A two-hour lecture and a two-hour work group session per week.

 The assessment involves

-A written, clossed-book exam consisting of 40 multiple choice question with four alternatives each, covering both theoretical knowledge as well as statistical caculations discussed in the lectures, and work group sessions.
+A written, clossed-book exam consisting of 40 multiple choice questions with four alternatives each, covering both theoretical knowledge as well as statistical calculations discussed in the lectures, and work group sessions.

-An R skills test covering the various aspects of students’ skills in working with R as well as in describing and interpreting statistical output.
+An R skills assignment covering the various aspects of students’ skills in working with R as well as in describing and interpreting statistical output.

 Course material includes slides, exercises, and articles that will be made available via the online course platform.

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudymap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.